Tips & Trends

 The more you know, the higher the chances of success!

-4. Batch Recordings
+4. Batch recordings

 Recording a few podcast episodes before your scheduled publishing dates not only reduces your workload and ensures you are not stressed with a tight publishing schedule.
 There’s a bit of a dance required when batching recordings – you want enough canned content to be able to release consistently but you also want to ensure that your content is not outdated when it is released.